NovatecConsulting/technologyconsulting-showcase-orderdomain/README.md

 # technologyconsulting-security-showcase-orderdomain-showcase
-orderdomain is a part of a showcase implementation which is running on a open liberty instance
+orderdomain is a part of a showcase implementation which is running on a open liberty instance.
+It ist structured right now like this

+- orderdomainParent
+  - orderdomainWAR
+  - orderdomainEAR

 #### The project consists of the following packages